-- On-going research and development: The Company developed the best estimate of selling price of the research and development services of \$207 million using management's best estimate of the cost of obtaining these services at arm's length from a third-party provider.
+- On-going research and development: We developed the best estimate of selling price of the research and development services of \$207.0 million using our management's best estimate of the cost of obtaining these services at arm's length from a third-party provider.
 The amount allocated to this unit of accounting is being recognized as revenue ratably through May 2022, the expected performance period.
-For the period July 1, 2016 through September 30, 2016 and for the period May 17, 2016 through September 30, 2016, the Company recognized the non-contingent consideration allocated to this unit of accounting of \$5.8 million and \$8.5 million, respectively, as collaboration revenue. - Committee participations under the 2010 Agreement, AG-881 Agreements and 2016 Agreement: The Company developed the best estimate of selling price of the committee participation services of \$1.5 million using management's best estimate of the anticipated participation hours multiplied by a market rate for comparable participants.
+For the three months ended March 31, 2017, we recognized the non-contingent consideration allocated to this unit of accounting of \$6.6 million as collaboration revenue. - Committee participations under the 2010 Agreement, AG-881 Agreements and 2016 Agreement: We developed the best estimate of selling price of the committee participation services of \$1.5 million using our management's best estimate of the anticipated participation hours multiplied by a market rate for comparable participants.
 The amount allocated to this unit of accounting is being recognized as revenue ratably over the expected performance period, December 2022.
-For the period July 1, 2016 through September 30, 2016 and for the period May 17, 2016 through September 30, 2016, the Company recognized the non-contingent consideration allocated to this unit of accounting of \$37 thousand and \$54 thousand, respectively, as collaboration revenue. - Additional development activities for which the Company determined it is acting as the principal of all development activities: The Company developed the best estimate of selling price of the development service of \$48.7 million using management's best estimate of the cost of obtaining these services at arm's length from a third-party provider, as well as internal full time equivalent costs to support the development services.
-The estimated costs were determined to represent management's best estimate of the price these services could be sold for separately.
+For the three months ended March 31, 2017, we recognized the non-contingent consideration allocated to this unit of accounting of less than \$0.1 million as collaboration revenue. - Additional development activities for which we determined we are acting as the principal of all development activities: We developed the best estimate of selling price of the development service of \$48.7 million using our management's best estimate of the cost of obtaining these services at arm's length from a third-party provider, as well as internal full time equivalent costs to support the development services.
+The estimated costs were determined to represent our management's best estimate of the price these services could be sold for separately.
 The activities under this unit of accounting are not expected to begin until 2020.
-When considering the factors included within ASC 605-45, the Company determined it is the principal of all development activities and is required to present reimbursement of amounts incurred for these services as revenue.
-For the period July 1, 2016 through September 30, 2016 and for the period May 17, 2016 through September 30, 2016, the Company has not recognized any revenue associated with this unit of account.
+When considering the factors included within ASC 605-45, we determined we are the principal of all development activities and are required to present reimbursement of amounts incurred for these services as revenue.
+For the three months ended March 31, 2017, we did not recognize any revenue associated with this unit of account.

 The total estimated arrangement consideration, as well as the expected timing of revenue recognition, is adjusted based on changes in estimated arrangement consideration as a result of changes in estimates for on-going development services.
-The allocable consideration will increase as the Company performs certain services for which it is eligible to receive additional consideration.
-These amounts will be recognized on a cumulative catch-up basis for any inprocess units of accounting or immediately for any fully delivered units of accounting.
-The estimated arrangement consideration may decrease if the Company receives less reimbursement than initially estimated.
+The allocable consideration will increase as we perform certain services for which we are eligible to receive additional consideration.
+These amounts will be recognized on a cumulative catch-up basis for any in-process units of accounting or immediately for any fully delivered units of accounting.
+The estimated arrangement consideration may decrease if we receive less reimbursement than initially estimated.